Here are some answers to frequently asked questions.

 - As this is a renewable energy project and does not involve fracking, it is not covered under the same regulatory framework as shale gas exploration projects.
 Instead, it is regulated by the Local Authority and is monitored and managed using the protocols which have controlled and monitored mining and quarrying activity in the county for many years.

 Small natural earthquakes (natural seismicity) regularly happen in the UK.
 30 natural seismic events, with magnitudes between 0.3 and 2.9, were recorded during the 50-day period from April 22nd and June 10th 2021 (BGS).
 Most natural events are too small to ever be noticed at the surface; during this period only one of these natural earthquakes was ‘felt’.
 Earthquakes can also be caused by human activity (induced seismicity) such as mining, drilling, quarrying and blasting.
 Again, most of these events are too small to be felt at the surface.

 In 2019, two deep geothermal wells were successfully drilled at United Downs near Redruth in Cornwall, with no felt seismicity.
 During several months of well testing at United Downs, there were a small number of incidences of induced seismicity that were noticed at surface – although most were ‘heard’ rather than ‘felt’ and there was no damage.
 Well-testing takes place after the well has been drilled, and is where the hydrogeological conditions in the well target zone are investigated, to give information about the viability of the geothermal resource.
-It can involve short-term “injection and production tests”, where water is injected into the existing fracture network to fully permeate all the cracks of the fault.
+It typically involves short-term “injection and production tests”, where water is injected into the existing fracture network to fully permeate all the cracks of the fault.

 Injection and production tests can induce extremely small levels of seismicity – known as microseismicity.
-Most of these are below Magnitude 0 – much smaller than many natural seismic events which regularly occur in the UK – and are far too small to be felt at surface.
+Most of these induced events are below Magnitude 0 – much smaller than many natural seismic events which regularly occur in the UK – and are far too small to be felt at surface.